Josip Vidmar: Anti-Yugoslavization writings

 At the time when in the ex-Austrian Littoral, that has been given by Great Britain to Italy, a great part of Slovenes were subjected to violent Fascist Italianization, Vidmar was also against the Serbian attempts of Yugoslavization of Slovenes living in the Kingdom of Yugoslavia.
 He rose to prominence with his critical essays on literature and politics, including his 1933 essay The Cultural Problem of Slovene Identity.

 Anti-fascist resistance

 During the Italian occupation of Slovene territory (later annexed to Italy as the Province of Ljubljana), the Anti-Imperialist Front (later renamed the Liberation Front of the Slovenian People, the Slovene resistance organization) was established at Vidmar's house in Rožna Dolina, Ljubljana on 26 April 1941.
 A memorial now stands in front of the house.
 Vidmar served as the formal chairman of the organization until the end of the war.

 Communist period

 Vidmar was president of the Yugoslav Federal Chamber of Peoples (later the Chamber of Republics and Provinces).
 He was close friend of the Croatian writer Miroslav Krleža.
 He was very influential in Slovenia from the mid-1950s to the mid-1970s in the cultural policies of the Titoist regime.

+Josip Vidmar was awarded the title of Honorary Citizen of Novi Sad, Serbia.